delvdeepr/gitpress/nookwall/pages/terms_of_use.md

 The following are strictly prohibited:

+- Identity theft or impersonation.
 - Spam or excessive unsolicited content.
-- Attempts to exploit vulnerabilities, including cross-site scripting (XSS) or other malicious attacks.
+- Attempts to exploit vulnerabilities.
 - Fraud, scams, or deceptive advertisements.
-- Identity theft or impersonation.
 - Illegal content.
 - Harassment, bullying, or hate speech.
 - Content intended to threaten or harm others.
-- Uploading nude or sexually explicit profile or wall images.
+- Nude or sexually explicit uploads.
 - Any activity intended to disrupt the Service or other users.

-Additional posting expectations are described in the Guidelines on Posting Messages and Guidelines on Posting Notes, which form part of these Terms.
+Additional posting expectations are described in the [/p/nookwall/guidelines_on_posting_messages](Guidelines on Posting Messages) and [/p/nookwall/guidelines_on_posting_notes](Guidelines on Posting Notes), which form part of these Terms.

 ### 6. Wall Owner Moderation